 If you are uncomfortable with, unfamiliar with, or not sure how to use the form but would like to share your story, please send an email to email@example.com or call 520-396-3266.
 In your message, indicate you would like an alternative option to share your story.
 The alternative options include a phone or video call.
 If you would like to share your story in Spanish, we can also accommodate this via phone or video call.

-“Our Memories of Flowing Rivers” is organized by our intern and University of Arizona graduate student Adrianna Nicolay under the direction of Lisa Shipek and the River Run Network Planning Team.
+“Our Memories of Flowing Rivers” began with our intern and University of Arizona graduate student Adrianna Nicolay under the direction of Lisa Shipek and the River Run Network Planning Team.
 Their intent is to coordinate a space for the community to be storytellers and story recorders and connect to the Santa Cruz River and its tributaries.
 If you are interested in partnering with us on this work, or have any questions about this project, please reach out to firstname.lastname@example.org.